folkertvanheusden/HAM-router/README.md

 Packets can be logged as json via MQTT, WebSockets and syslog.
 They can also be stored in a (MySQL compatible-)database.
 Statistics of this server-program can be retreived via SNMP.
-APRS data can also be send to aprs.fi.
+APRS data can also be send to APRS-IS.
 It also has a simple web-interface.

-requires:
+software requirements:
 * libax25-dev
 * libinih-dev
 * libjansson-dev
 * libmosquitto-dev
 * libmysqlcppconn-dev
 * libwebsockets-dev

+hardware requirements:
+* SX1278 tranceiver
+* something with SPI and GPIO pins to connect the SX1278 to (e.g. a raspberry pi)

 (optional) database schema: